JonTDean/project_prometheus/docs/algorithms/murmur3.md

 ---

 ### In Progress

-- [ ] **Debug and Logging**:
+- [ ] **Optimize Murmur3 for Specific ACO Heuristic Information Types**:
-	  Implement debugging and logging mechanisms to monitor Murmur3's performance and identify any potential issues or inefficiencies.
+      Tailor the Murmur3 algorithm to efficiently handle the varied and complex data structures associated with ACO heuristic information, aiming for minimal latency and optimal space utilization.

 ---